 Congress later recognized Caffee's heroism by voting him medals.
 Caffee's superior officers never preferred charges of insubordination because Caffee risk his life for his fellow men.

-Arthur was survived by his wife, "their three-year-old child," his parents, a brother, and father in law.
+Arthur was survived by his wife, their three-year-old daughter, an unborn daughter, his parents, a brother, and father in law.

 Joseph's classmates erected a plaque in his honor in Memorial Hall.

 Arthur was aboard USS Boston when that ship provided aid to San Francisco following the earthquake there.